Reclaiming Cowboy Culture: Orville Peck in Calgary

 Opening with the lead single from Pony, “Big Sky”, Peck delved deep into the lived experiences that helped craft his persona.
 Love, loss, and letting loose are common theatrical threads that bind the genre.
 But also prevalent throughout Pony is a reverence for the land itself.
 Sunsets and quiet roads, fields of rye, dirt roads and rattlesnakes.
 It’s no coincidence the audience was enraptured by the imagery, it looked a lot like their backyard growing up.

 Perhaps the underlying current pulsing through Peck’s ethos is a return to story-telling, a designation that is more often allocated for folk music than for contemporary country.
 His approach in itself represents a distinct queering of the genre.
 “What I find missing in country music today, is that it just doesn’t feel very country anymore,” Peck recently told The 405, “It just feels like people singing pop music with a Texan accent.”
-For those raised on Merle Haggard, Loretta Lynn and Johnny Cash, the leap to enjoying Orville Peck seems minuscule in comparison to the canyon between country’s contemporary megastars and the legends that make up its past.Orville Peck – Take You Back
+For those raised on Merle Haggard, Loretta Lynn and Johnny Cash, the leap to enjoying Orville Peck seems small in comparison to the canyon between country’s contemporary megastars and the legends that make up its past.Orville Peck – Take You Back

 Finishing off the set with his breakout hit “Dead of Night” and the distinct Western whistlin’ “Take You Back,” Orville Peck left the stage to a raucous ovation from the fanatical audience.
-The band returned for an encore performance of “Fancy”, a 1969 Bobby Gentry original popularized by Reba Macentire on her 1990 release, Rumor Has It.
+The band returned for an encore performance of “Fancy”, a 1969 Bobby Gentry original popularized by Reba MacEntire on her 1990 release, Rumor Has It.
 Speaking in an interview in 1974, Gentry said “Fancy” “is my strongest statement for women’s lib, if you really listen to it.
 I agree wholeheartedly with that movement and all the serious issues that they stand for — equality, equal pay, day care centers, and abortion rights.”
 The cover was another shimmering moment for Peck’s country bonafides, touching on women’s issues that continue to dominate political discourse.
 “I never used to feel comfortable singing this song [when I was a kid]” Peck admitted, putting a new spin on the ground-breaking women’s liberation anthem by reinterpreting it as a drag tale aimed at squashing the stigma of sex work.

 For the inclusive, diverse, and socially conscious Calgary Arts community, Orville Peck represents a bridge between the identity they once rejected but now have the opportunity to reclaim.
-A theatrical and fabulous Western ipseity without the malignant colonial overtones, Peck’s mythos is a contemporary reimagining of country music and cowboy culture bound to capture the imagination of artists and fans alike.
+A theatrical and fabulous Western ipseity rewriting the malignant colonial overtones, Peck’s mythos is a contemporary queer reimagining of country music and cowboy culture bound to capture the imagination of artists and fans alike.